1. Gautama Buddha was born in __________.

 Explanation: It is the ultimate goal of Buddhism.

-19. The last words of Buddha were:
+19. The last words of Buddha were__________.

 A) “Work out your salvation with diligence”